 After accepting a position, schedule a Co-op: Pre-work Conference through ePACK.
-Each summer or semester you work with the Co-op employer, you’ll need to register and pay the Co-op registration fee so that you’ll maintain full-time student status at NC State.
-If you’re a U.S. Citizen or permanent resident, you’ll need to bring the following to your pre-work conference: A signed Plan of Work and Study form (undergraduates only) and your manager’s name and email address.
+Bring a signed Plan of Work and Study form (undergraduates only) and your manager’s name and email address to this meeting.

 2. Registration / Fees

-Once you’re hired by a company or agency, you’ll need to register for the appropriate course for each semester or summer period that you’re employed until you graduate or you officially withdraw from the University.
+Once you’re hired by a company or agency, you will need to register for the appropriate course for each semester or summer period that you’re employed until you graduate or you officially withdraw from the University.
 This excludes permanent, full-time employment.
 The registration cost for the Co-op course, as set by the University, is currently:

-Campus facilities, services and activities are open to all registered Co-op students.
+Campus facilities, services and activities are open to all registered co-op students.
 Please be sure to register and pay the necessary registration costs – otherwise, you may jeopardize your participation in the program.
-(In the event that the Co-op office has to register for you, a late fee will be charged as required by the University’s Cashier’s Office.)
+(In the event that the co-op program has to register for you, a late fee will be charged as required by the University’s Cashier’s Office.)

 3. Financial Aid